Roundabouts

 The Roundabout Rules

-While single lane roundabouts are easy to navigate, we understand that multi-lane roundabouts may be confusing.
+While single-lane roundabouts are easy to navigate, we understand that multi-lane roundabouts may be a little confusing to drivers who are not experienced in driving this kind of intersection.
 The City of Hilliard is committed to helping drivers understand the rules of the road at roundabouts.
-In 2019, the City of Hilliard kicked off its “#RoundaboutRules” campaign to teach and reinforce two key rules to navigating multi-lane roundabouts.
-Check out this video that explains the #RoundaboutRules.
+In 2019, the City launched its “#RoundaboutRules” campaign to teach and reinforce two key rules in navigating multi-lane roundabouts.
+The video above explains the #RoundaboutRules.

 Yield to both lanes.
 The traffic inside the roundabout has the right-of-way, so make sure you yield to both lanes before entering.
 A roundabout entry is not the same as a freeway entry, so resist the urge to merge.